vdesabou/kafka-docker-playground/docs/how-it-works.md

 control-center is up-to-date
 ```

+## 🔗 Connect image used

+The Kafka Connect image [used](https://github.com/vdesabou/kafka-docker-playground/blob/714b36289981f9fe8f699ae3eab9a508127b625e/environment/plaintext/docker-compose.yml#L80) in the playground is `vdesabou/kafka-docker-playground-connect`

+It is built [everyday](https://github.com/vdesabou/kafka-docker-playground-connect/actions) using the repository [vdesabou/kafka-docker-playground-connect](https://github.com/vdesabou/kafka-docker-playground-connect).

+It is either based on [`cp-server-connect-base`](https://hub.docker.com/r/confluentinc/cp-server-connect-base) for version greater than `5.3.0` or [`cp-kafka-connect-base`](https://hub.docker.com/r/confluentinc/cp-kafka-connect-base) otherwise.

+Several tools are [installed](https://github.com/vdesabou/kafka-docker-playground-connect/blob/00f29069be566162a5be84d64637b3e1f9920f95/Dockerfile#L11-L15) on this image such as `openssl`, `tcpdump`, `iptables`, `netcat`, etc..

+By default, for each connector, the latest available version on [Confluent Hub](https://www.confluent.io/hub/) is used (the only 2 exceptions are for [replicator](https://github.com/vdesabou/kafka-docker-playground-connect/blob/00f29069be566162a5be84d64637b3e1f9920f95/Dockerfile#L36) and [JDBC](https://github.com/vdesabou/kafka-docker-playground-connect/blob/00f29069be566162a5be84d64637b3e1f9920f95/Dockerfile#L26) which are using same version as CP).

+See the [Dockerfile](https://github.com/vdesabou/kafka-docker-playground-connect/blob/master/Dockerfile) used to build the images.

 ## 🤖 How CI works

-Everyday, regression tests are executed using [Github Actions](https://github.com/features/actions).
+[Everyday](https://github.com/vdesabou/kafka-docker-playground/blob/c65704df7b66a2c47321d04fb75f43a8bbb4fef1/.github/workflows/run-regression.yml#L8-L9), regression tests are executed using [Github Actions](https://github.com/features/actions).

-The workflow runs are available [here](https://github.com/vdesabou/kafka-docker-playground/actions).
+The workflow runs and logs are available [here](https://github.com/vdesabou/kafka-docker-playground/actions).

 The CI is defined using [`.github/workflows/run-regression.yml`](https://github.com/vdesabou/kafka-docker-playground/blob/master/.github/workflows/run-regression.yml) file (see the list of tests executed [here](https://github.com/vdesabou/kafka-docker-playground/blob/fbc009be503d7c0c55a16ddf17679d50f721c74f/.github/workflows/run-regression.yml#L46-L84))

 > [!NOTE]
 > CI is executed on Ubuntu 20.04 on Azure, see [documentation](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)

+> [!NOTE]
-A test is executed if:
+> A test is executed if:
+>

-* it was failing in the last run
+> * It was failing in the last run
-* a change has been made in the test directory
+> * A change has been made in the test directory
-* CP or connection has changed
+> * CP and/or connector version(s) has/have changed
-* last execution was more than 7 days ago
+> * Last execution was more than 7 days ago

-If a test is failing, a Github issue will be automatically opened or updated with results for each CP version.
+If a test is failing 🔥, a Github issue will be automatically opened or updated with results for each CP version.

 *Example:*